darktasevski/CompSci/Programming/js_performance.md

 THE SOLUTION(S):

-> You can’t really get away from them, but keep your interaction with host objects to an absolute minimum.
+> You can't really get away from them, but keep your interaction with host objects to an absolute minimum.

 -   Use CSS classes instead of JavaScript for DOM animation.
 -   Use fast DOM traversal with document.getElementById()